EsaNuurtamo/Carniball/README.md

 - `yarn watch` - on a seperate tab to bundle frontend with parcel when files are changed

 ## Building and deploying
-The project is deployed to heroku.
+Now master branch is automatically pushed to heroku when PR is merged.
+But you can read here how easy it is to deploy to heroku.

 Install heroku CLI:
 `brew install heroku`